 If I improve my diet and exercise routine, will my Mounjaro dosage be lowered?

 It depends.
-Mounjaro is meant to be taken in combination with a healthy diet and exercise.
+Mounjaro is meant to be taken in combination with a balanced diet and exercise.

 If your diet and exercise routines improve, you’re likely to have better health outcomes, including: